ahmetyags/ahmetyags/README.md

 ## Hi there 👋 I'm a Full Stack Developer...

 ### What I'm using? 🛠
-🔭 I use React & React Native for web/mobile front-end, Node.js & Django technologies for back-end development.
+🔭 I use React front-end, Node.js & Django technologies for back-end development.
 <br/>

 🛠 Skills <br/>